 Frame within a frame.

-A cinematic frame within a frame utilizes physical objects–mirrors, windows, doors, power lines–to divide the frame and create striking composition.
+A cinematic frame within a frame utilizes physical objects–mirrors, windows, doors, power lines–to divide the frame and create a striking composition.
 In “A.I.
-Artificial Intelligence” Spielberg and his cinematographer, Janusz Kaminski, use a circular lamp fixture, and in “Minority Report,” they use a headset held by one of the characters in the foreground.
+Artificial Intelligence,” Spielberg and his cinematographer, Janusz Kaminski, use a circular lamp fixture, and in “Minority Report,” they use a headset held by one of the characters in the foreground.
 The novelty of these framing devices suggests how you can use everyday objects for brilliant aesthetic effects.

 What are your favorite examples of Spielberg’s cinematography?
 Let us know in the comments.
 Learn more about cinematography at the New York Film Academy.